 The RPA Application Process

 Have a degree and required courses in hand?
 Then you need to submit an application to the SPAC and pass four mandatory professional exams.
 The exams cover:

 - Advanced auditing

 - Professional responsibilities

-You can take tutorial courses on those specific topics, or if you feel confident enough, you can also just sit for those exams based on the information you learned in your university courses.
-Once you pass the exams, you have to also log some hours of practical work experience to earn your RPA credentials.
+You can take study and review courses on these specific topics, or if you feel confident enough, you can just sit for those exams based on the information you learned in your university courses.
+Once you pass the exams, you need to log required hours of practical work experience, after which you’ll receive your RPA credential.